rekmus/silgy/README.md

 mkdir logs     # peek there if there's something wrong
 ```
 ### 4. Throw all the files from src directory here to your src.
-I use [WinSCP](https://winscp.net/eng/index.php) for moving files between my PC and the Cloud.

 **m** and **te** scripts must have executable flag:
 ```
 cd src